Introducing: B1B2 Travel Visas By Boundless

 The government’s required fee for Form I-129F is $535.
 An applicant may pay with a money order, cashier’s check, or personal check.
 If you are filing at a USCIS lockbox facility, you can pay by credit card using Form G-1450 (“Authorization for Credit Card Transactions”).
 If paying by check, make the check payable to the U.S. Department of Homeland Security.

-These fees do not reflect additional costs, such as translating and photocopying your documents and obtaining required documents such as your birth certificate.
+These fees do not reflect additional costs, such as translating and photocopying your documents and obtaining required documents, such as your birth certificate.

-Obtaining a K-1 visa is only the first step to becoming a permanent resident in the U.S. For more, check out Boundless’ guide on the total cost, timeline, and process to adjust status from a K-1 visa to a marriage green card.
+Getting a K-1 visa is only the first step to becoming a permanent resident in the U.S. For more, check out Boundless’ guide on the total cost, timeline, and process to adjust status from a K-1 visa to a marriage green card.

 The K-1 fiancé visa allows a U.S. citizen to sponsor their foreign partner to legally enter the United States.
 Each partner must prove they plan to marry within 90 days after the foreign fiancé arrives in the U.S.